greenik03/RBOD/README.md

       implementation('com.fasterxml.jackson.core:jackson-databind:2.18.3')
    }
    shadowJar {
-      minimize() // This will remove unused classes archiveClassifier.set('')
+      minimize()
+      archiveClassifier.set('')
       manifest {
-         attributes 'Main-Class': 'RBOD'
+         attributes 'Main-Class': 'RBOD' // this may need to change if the main class is in a package }
    }
-   }

-   // Make the regular jar task depend on shadowJar jar.enabled = false assemble.dependsOn shadowJar
+   jar.enabled = false
+   assemble.dependsOn shadowJar
     ```
 2. Run the build task in Gradle to create a .jar file.
-It should be named as 'rbod-*[version]*.jar'.
 3. Make sure your OS has JRE, at least version 20.
 If you're not sure what version you have, open a terminal/CMD and run `java -version`.
 If you don't have version 20 or newer, [download it from here](https://adoptium.net/temurin/releases/).
    - If you're running the .jar off of the IDE, then skip this step.
 4. Locate the newly created .jar in build/libs.
+It should be named as 'rbod-*[version]*.jar'.
    - If you're not running the .jar using the IDE, you can take the .jar file and place it in a dedicated folder wherever you like.
 5. Create an "assets" folder if there isn't one and create the necessary files in the folder. ([check guide.md for more info](assets/guide.md))
 6. Create a folder called "databases" and leave it empty.